Azure/blobporter/README.md

 ### Download from Azure Blob Storage

-From blob Storage to a local file, the source can be a page or block blob:
+From blob storage to a local file, the source can be a page or block blob:

 `./blobporter -f /datadrive/file.bam  -c mycontainer -n file.bam -t blob-file`